Exclusion fencing is a type of barrier designed to prevent animals from accessing a certain area.

 Our range of exclusion fences have evolved through experience and understanding of animal behaviour.

-Fences including 8 line (roo control), D9 XL (deer and roo control), have a height component that deters animals from jumping.
-They will commonly try and come through which is when they receive a shock and learn to “respect” the fence.
+Fences including 8-Line (kangaroo control) and D9 XL (wild deer and kangaroo control) have height that deters animals from jumping.
+When they can’t jump they’ll try and go through which is when they receive a shock and learn to “respect” the fence.